Aaron-Hsieh-0129/VVMex/docs/developer-guides/rrtmgp-modifications.md

 0.13%.
 In a cloud-resolving model that difference matters more than the remaining 1e-5 in clear sky, so `1e-5` is used.

-## Tracking the Code Changes
+## Finding the changes

-Both changes are marked with `// Aaron - differs from original ...` at the call site, in `src/physics/rrtmgp/external/cpp/rrtmgp/kernels/mo_gas_optics_kernels.h` and `src/physics/rrtmgp/external/cpp/rte/kernels/mo_rte_solver_kernels.h`.
-Neither has any effect on a double-precision build.
-See [Reproducibility](reproducibility.md) for how to configure a single-precision build and what else changes in one.
+The minor-gas grouping is in `src/physics/rrtmgp/external/cpp/rrtmgp/kernels/mo_gas_optics_kernels.h`.
+The two-stream floor is in `src/physics/rrtmgp/external/cpp/rte/kernels/mo_rte_solver_kernels.h`.
+Neither changes a double-precision build.
+See [Reproducibility](reproducibility.md) for other precision-dependent behavior.